 All articles start with a pitch.
 Sometimes, I will assign you a pitch, but you are also welcome to submit pitches for pieces you would like to write.

 In your pitch, talk about why your topic is important to the Revision Path audience.
 Tell a story.
 Give me a unique twist.
 These ideas you’re pitching should be original content that has not been published elsewhere.
-Please submit your pitches in the #staff channel of the Revision Path Slack team.
+Please submit your pitches in the #staff channel.

 Your pitches are for long-form, in-depth, articles that are 1000 words or more in length.
 Long-form interviews and well-researched editorials are also acceptable.